 - Provide humidified or cool air.
 Although there's no evidence of benefit from these practices, many parents believe that humid air or cool air helps a child's breathing.
 For moist air, you can use a humidifier.
 You can also sit with the child in a bathroom filled with steam created by running hot water from the shower.
 If it's cool outside, you can open a window for your child to breathe the cool air.

 - Hold your child in a comfortable upright position.
 Hold your child on your lap, or place your child in a favorite chair or infant seat.
 Sitting upright may make breathing easier.

 - Offer fluids.
 For babies, breast milk or formula is fine.
 For older children, soup or frozen fruit pops may be soothing.

 - Encourage rest.
 Sleep can help your child fight the infection.

 Your child's cough may improve during the day, but don't be surprised if it returns at night.
-You may want to sleep near your child or even in the same room so that you can take quick action if your child's symptoms become severe.
+You may want to sleep near your child or even in the same room so that you can take quick action if symptoms worsen.

-In most cases of croup, your child won't need to see a doctor.
-However, if your child's symptoms are severe or aren't responding to home treatment, you should call your doctor.
+In most cases of croup, your child won't need to see a health care provider.
+However, if symptoms are severe or aren't responding to home treatment, you should call your provider.

 What you can do

 - Your child's symptoms, including how long they have been occurring and what, if anything, makes them better or worse.